 Each section includes a total adjustment amount, which will be located at the bottom of each table.
 Then a grand total adjustment is displayed at the bottom of the report.

-Note: If the price is reduced, the adjustment will appear as a negative value.
+Pro Tip: If the price is reduced, the adjustment will appear as a negative value.
 If the price is increased, the adjustment will appear as a positive value.

 Service Adjustments Section